The ABC Conjecture And Cryptography

 The ABC Conjecture then is:

-Given , there exists a constant such that for all relatively prime integers with , we have the inequality,
+Given , there exists a constant such that for all relatively prime triples of integers with , we have the inequality,

 Again as we noted before, it can be used to also prove Fermat’s Last Theorem for all large enough.
 This is due to the constant .
 If we knew explicitly, then this could be a way to prove Fermat for all , since it is known to hold, independent of Andrew Wiles work, for very large .